kptdev/kpt/site/reference/pkg/update/README.md

 ```
 --strategy:
   Defines which strategy should be used to update the package.
 This will change
-  the update strategy for the current kpt package for future updates.
-If a
+  the update strategy for the current kpt package for the current and future
-  strategy is not provided, the strategy specified in the package Kptfile will
+  updates.
+If a strategy is not provided, the strategy specified in the package
-  be used.
+  Kptfile will be used.

     * resource-merge: Perform a structural comparison of the original /
       updated resources, and merge the changes into the local package.